 Nan Khatai Recipe

-- Meanwhile combine flour sugar, sooji and vanilla essence in a large bowl.
+- Combine flour, sooji, salt, powdered sugar, and vanilla essence in a large mixing bowl.

 - Knead until it forms a soft pliable dough.